BWilb/Cheese_Reviews/source/swiss_cheese/index.rst

 Taste
 ----------
-Whenever I eat a slice of swiss cheese, the initial bite tastes really bland.
+The initial tasting of a bite of swiss cheese can seem almost sort of bland.
-However, when I chew the bite more and more, the flavor starts to take shape.
+However, when its chewed more and more, the flavor starts to take shape.
 Swiss cheese has a sweet curdled taste, similar to cheese topping found in Italian pizza restaurants.
 If you really focus in on the taste, you can also sense a buttery flavor as well.